|To:||All Educational Toy Division Engineers|

 As you know, our engineers have been conducting research into existing educational toys in preparation for Little Toy Blue's entry into this market.
 In your prior report, you were asked to come up with innovative ideas for educational toys.
 Although your initial suggestions ignored traditional business matters such as engineering feasibility, manufacturing costs, and market demand, they were critical first steps in helping Little Toy Blue understand a product category that is new to us.

 Your task is twofold.
 First, you will propose a microprocessor-based, educational toy that Little Toy Blue can develop and produce.
 The production version of this toy will be developed by a full team of Little Toy Blue engineers and built at Little Toy Blue's production facilities.
-We want you to be creative in your ideas--a wide range of devices will be acceptable, as long as they allow interesting and fun interaction with the child.
+We want you to be creative in your ideas--a wide range of devices will be acceptable, as long as they are interesting and fun.
 However, keep in mind that the product must be simple and inexpensive enough to be incorporated into a mass-produced toy.

 You need not describe a detailed plan for how to implement the final version of this toy.
 Our engineering teams will review these proposals and recommend one design for the final product.
 If your team's proposal is accepted, your product will be developed by the full engineering team.